 - It is unsupported.
-I've written to the Yuri Tiomkin about troubles with MAKE_ALIG() macro as well as about bugs in the kernel, my messages were just ignored; - People are unable to contribute to the kernel.
-There is even no some kind of main repository: there's just an archive with source code published on the website.
-When someone wants to contribute, he or she has no way to do this but to write to Yuri, but, as I've already mentioned, messages like this are ignored.
-So, eventually people end up maintaining their own modification of TNKernel.
-Rest assured this will never happen with TNeo: even if some day I completely stop maintaining the kernel, I'll transfer ownership of the repository to someone who is interested in maintaining it. - Documentation is far from perfect and it lives separately of the project itself: latest kernel version at the moment is 2.7 (published at 2013), but latest documentation is for 2.3 (published at 2006).
+I've written to the Yuri Tiomkin about troubles with MAKE_ALIG() macro as well as about bugs in the kernel, my messages were just ignored; - Documentation is far from perfect and it lives separately of the project itself: latest kernel version at the moment is 2.7 (published at 2013), but latest documentation is for 2.3 (published at 2006).